stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 ```

 #### Building the tree of Markdown files
 Next up is the main event, converting a nested structure of markdown files into a nested structure of JSON:API documents.
-This one will be simpler to follow if we take it in bite sized chunks, let's start with just getting the Markdown files:
+This one will be simpler to follow if we take it in bite-sized chunks, let's start with just getting the Markdown files:

 ```js
 const paths = walkSync(this.inputPaths);